FudaWiki/fudawiki-files/hanafuda/games/musashino-bana.md

 If 4 cards of the same month are dealt to the table, then a **misdeal** is declared (since these 4 cards are impossible to capture).
 In this case, the cards are thrown in, shuffled again, and re-dealt.

 # Gameplay
 In each round, the dealer is the first to play, and turn to play passes anti-clockwise around the table.
-The gameplay is the same as in Hana-awase, and the round ends when either all players run out of cards in hand, or if a player forms an Insta-Win Dekiyaku.
+The gameplay is the same as in Hana-awase, and the round ends when either all players run out of cards in hand, or if a player or team forms an Insta-Win Dekiyaku.

 ## Storm Rule (Optional Rule)
 There are two different ways to implement the Storm Rule: